 On a desktop computer, Google shows a maximum of 30 Shopping ads and 15 shopping ads on mobile devices.
 You can expect your products to appear more than once, however, it only allows for one search ad per advertiser.
 Your products may show up multiple times for one search.

 According to a study that Merkle conducted in 2018, Shopping ads amounted to 60 percent of all clicks across Google’s paid advertising platform.
 Their most recent study found similar results.

-In another study, Clutch found that nearly half (49 percent) of people surveyed were more likely to click on a text ad while 31 percent would click on a Shopping ad.
+In another study, Clutch found that nearly half (49 percent) of people surveyed were more likely to click on Search ads while 31 percent would click on a Shopping ad.
 So, what gives?